-Gina Baumgartner, PT, DPT, received her B.A. in Biology from the University of North Texas in 1994, B.S. in Physical Therapy from U.T.
-Southwestern Allied Health Professions, and her Doctor of Physical Therapy from the University of Montana, Missoula.
+Gina received her B.A. in Biology from the University of North Texas in 1994, B.S. in Physical Therapy from U.T.
+Southwestern Allied Health Professions in 1997, and her Doctor of Physical Therapy from the University of Montana, Missoula in 2016.
 Gina became a Certified Lymphedema Therapist (CLT) from Klose Training in 2018 and is Lymphology Association of North America (LANA) certified.
-She is also a board certified Geriatric Clinical Specialist through the American Physical Therapy Association.
+She is also a board certified Geriatric Clinical Specialist (GCS) through the American Physical Therapy Association.
 Gina is the supervisor of Physical Therapy and Massage.
-Other areas of competency include vestibular disorders, generalized deconditioning and weakness, gait and balance deficits, neuromuscular conditions, fall prevention, and orthopedic problems.
+Other areas of competency include pelvic health, vestibular disorders, generalized deconditioning and weakness, gait and balance deficits, neuromuscular conditions, fall prevention, and orthopedic problems.
 She enjoys hiking, cycling, traveling, and spending time with her family.

-Ginger Young, PT, MPT, CLT is our newest member of the Highland Oncology Physical Therapy team.
-She has 18 years of experience as a Physical Therapist working in outpatient orthopedics and home health.
-She graduated from UT Arlington with a Bachelor’s in Biology and received her Master’s in Physical Therapy from the University of Texas Southwestern Medical school in 2002.
-She has lived in Arkansas for 11 years with her husband Travis and her two boys and in her spare time enjoys bike riding on the greenway, crochet, attending her kids’ activities, and volunteering at church.
-Ginger currently works in our Rogers location treating patients with lymphedema, general deconditioning, balance and vestibular disorders, and orthopedics problems.
+Ginger has over 18 years of experience as a Physical Therapist working in the outpatient orthopedics and home health settings.
+She graduated from University of Texas at Arlington with a Bachelor of Science in Biology and in 2002 she received her master’s degree in physical therapy from the University of Texas Southwestern Medical school in Dallas.
+She has lived in Arkansas for over 11 years with her husband, Travis, and their two boys.
+In her spare time, she enjoys bike riding on the greenway, crochet, attending her kids’ activities, and volunteering at church.
+Ginger currently works in our Rogers location treating patients with lymphedema, general deconditioning, orthopedic problems, as well as balance and vestibular disorders.

 • Alappattu Meryl et al. Clinical Characteristics of Patients with Cancer Referred for Outpatient Physical Therapy.
 Physical Therapy.
 April 2015 95 (4) 526-538.